“Drivin’ country roads, highway 509,

 The Ompah Stomp became a much-anticipated annual event, and was featured in the local newspapers.

 A section of the happy crowd – 1978

 Poster from 1984

-Liquor and beer flowed freely from coolers and wineskins and the lineup at the washroom facilities was unbelievably long, but everyone enjoyed themselves just the same.
+Liquor and beer flowed freely from coolers and wine-skins, and the lineup at the washroom facilities was unbelievably long, but everyone enjoyed themselves just the same.
 It was wonderful to have a music festival so close to us.
-Usually, if we wanted to hear live music of that calibre we’d have to travel to Ottawa or Kingston, so it was great to have the Ompah Stomp so close by.
+In those days, if we wanted to hear live music of that caliber, we’d have to travel to Ottawa or Kingston, so it was great to have the Ompah Stomp so nearby.